pareekshitreddy/patient_chat_app/README.md

     - Example: “Can we reschedule the appointment to next Friday at 3 PM?”
   - Responds with: “I will convey your request to Dr. [Doctor's Name].”
   - Outputs a message next to the chat box for review by the patient, summarizing the request.
+  - Takes in requests and stores them to be reviewed by the staff later.

 - **Entity Extraction**:
   - Extracts key entities from the conversation.